TrellixVulnTeam/swahilipython_SCMU/Doc/library/html.parser.rst

    An :class:`.HTMLParser` instance is fed HTML data and calls handler methods when start tags, end tags, text, comments, and other markup elements are encountered.
-The user should subclass :class:`.HTMLParser` and override its methods to implement the desired behavior.
+The user should subkundi :class:`.HTMLParser` and override its methods to implement the desired behavior.

    This parser does not check that end tags match start tags or call the end-tag